untoldengine/UntoldEngine/docs/API/GettingStarted.md

   --source-orientation blender-native
 ```

-For animation usdz assets, use the --animation flag
+For animation assets, use the `--animation` flag:

 ```bash
 ./scripts/export-untold \